Advocacy

 -

-We testified before Planning & Zoning, the City Council and the Historic District Commission/Design Review Board.
+We offer relevant testimony before Planning & Zoning, the City Council and the Historic District Commission/Design Review Board.

 -